Onymos Features available for React Native: TRY NOW

 Onymos Conversation Feature

 It shouldn’t be a huge surprise that Onymos has developed a Conversation Feature.
-Like with all Onymos Feature, we strive to simplify and abstract the complexity of the underlying platforms (iOS, Android) and backend cloud systems.
+Like with all Onymos Features, we strive to simplify and abstract the complexity of the underlying platforms (iOS, Android) and backend cloud systems.

-Ask things like “Do you have Cheetos?” or “Where is the milk?”
+Ask things like “Where is the milk?”

 Next Step?